stadium-software/repeater-datagrid/README.md

 3. DataSet

 ### Header
-This type is used to define the headers in the DataGrid
+This type is used to define the columns in the DataGrid
 1. name (any)
 2. header (any)
 3. visible (any)